Agiled

 Does Trello support task dependencies?

 Not natively.
 Trello does not include true task dependencies where changing a predecessor date automatically reschedules dependent tasks.
-Some Power-Ups add basic dependency visualization, but not the automatic rescheduling that Gantt-based tools provide.
+Some Power-Ups add basic dependency visualization but not automatic rescheduling.
 Agiled includes task dependencies with Gantt charts.

 Ready to streamline your business?